power grid

 Building a Power Grid for the 21st Century: How the U.S. can achieve another engineering feat by leveraging AI

-By: Sean McEvoy, SVP Veritone
+By: Sean McEvoy, SVP Energy, Veritone

-When the U.S. built its power grid nearly one hundred years ago, it was recognized as one of mankind’s greatest engineering achievements of the 20th century.
+When the U.S. built its grid nearly one hundred years ago, it was recognized as one of mankind’s greatest engineering achievements of the 20th century.
 Today, while it is considered the world’s largest machine, it is extremely vulnerable to 21st century soaring demands and climate threats.
-Comprised of thousands of power plants and thousands of high-voltage power lines, as well as millions of low-voltage lines and distribution transformers connecting residents to needs across its 50 states, the U.S. Department of Energy reports that some parts of this machine have never been replaced or updated.
+Comprised of thousands of plants and thousands of high-voltage power lines, as well as millions of low-voltage lines and distribution transformers connecting residents to energy needs across its 50 states, the U.S. Department of Energy reports that some parts of this machine have never been replaced or updated.
 Add to this the fact that 70% of its transmission lines and power transformers are more than 25 years old, with the average age of its power plants more than 30 years old.

 At least since 2011, when the US released A Policy Framework for the 21st Century Grid, modernizing the electric grid to increase resilience, reliability and efficiency has been a priority.
 Not only is it critical to our defense systems but also daily life.
 When the power goes out, it affects businesses, schools, transit systems, hospitals and other critical services and results in costs estimated between $18 billion-$33 billion annually.
 Depending on the year, losses due to power outages caused by severe have varied wildly, however, and far above the averages.
 Hurricane Ike in 2008, for example, racked up $40 billion to $75 billion in losses.

-Recognizing the urgency to upgrade US infrastructure and the need to reduce carbon emissions to mitigate climate change causing major events, a $1.2 trillion bipartisan infrastructure bill was signed into law in November 2021.
-The plan includes the single largest investment in clean transmission in American history—more than $65 billion—to (among a host of other initiatives) build thousands of miles of transmission lines intended to facilitate the expansion of renewable energy.
+Recognizing the urgency to upgrade US infrastructure and the need to reduce carbon emissions to mitigate causing major events, a $1.2 trillion bipartisan infrastructure bill was signed into law in November 2021.
+The plan includes the single largest investment in clean energy transmission in American history—more than $65 billion—to (among a host of other initiatives) build thousands of miles of transmission lines intended to facilitate the expansion of renewable energy.
 Considering decreasing costs of renewable energy and demand from consumers and shareholders for more sustainable practices, the change cannot come fast enough.
 To illustrate how little we have achieved globally, only six of the G20 countries, which collectively account for 80% of the world’s emissions, have formally increased their reduction targets.

 Turns out, transitioning to clean energy is complicated, particularly in regard to distributed energy resources (DERs) like solar, which relies on conditions in the environment—which are unpredictable without the right tools.
 This is where artificial intelligence (AI) comes in.
 Through a distributed AI framework applied to systems such as EMS, SCADA, ADMS, DERMS, today’s dynamic, unpredictable DERs can be integrated, optimized, synchronized and controlled to increase reliability and resiliency of the overall grid.
 A U.S. investor-owned utility in the southeast, for instance, is transforming its solar power plant into a dispatchable grid resource capable of supporting operational expansion requirements.
 Using an AI-powered digital twin that mirrors the physical environment, simulations of all input data are run to study the performance of the original physical asset.